Sending Data From Your App to Apple Watch Using WCSession

 Conclusion

 We built on top of an existing app we created and created a simple Watch App.
-In this post, we didn’t focus so much on the interface on the watch as much as we focused on keeping the watch app synced with the iPhone app.
+In this post, we didn't focus so much on the interface on the watch as much as we focused on keeping the watch app synced with the iPhone app.
 And, as we can see, passing data between iPhone and the watch is pretty simple when you use WCSession.
-I hope this post helped you get started with WatchKit, and I hope you had some fun working on it 🙂
+I hope this post helped you get started with WatchKit, and I hope you had some fun working on it :) You can find all the examples on my GitHub account.
+As always, have a nice day :) Dejan.

 More resources